 - Completed personal essay questions.

-- Copy of Curriculum Vitae (Resumé).
+- Curriculum Vitae (Resumé).

 Queen’s welcomes and encourages inquiries and applications from Indigenous candidates.
 If you are an Indigenous applicant and wish for your application to be considered under the “Indigenous Student Admission Regulation,” you must self-identify as Indigenous upon application for admission.
 For the purposes of this regulation, Indigenous is defined as First Nation, Métis, and Inuit (FNMI).
 Visit our Indigenous applicants pathways page for further details.